francokiid/lab_activity_1/README.md

 # Portfolio App
 Explore my dynamic portfolio through a sleek and intuitive Flutter web application.
 This app employs TabBar and TabBarView widgets to seamlessly organize and present diverse facets of my portfolio.
-Each tab represents a distinct category—whether showcasing projects, highlighting skills, or providing contact information—offering an engaging and structured browsing experience.
+Each tab represents a distinct category, offering an engaging and structured browsing experience.

 In particular, this Flutter app serves as a digital portfolio to showcase my:
-- personal background
+- Personal Background
-- educational attainment
+- Educational Attainment
-- skills
+- Skills
-- interests
+- Interests
-- contact information
+- Contact Information

 ## Key Features
 - TabBar Navigation: Effortlessly switch between different sections.